asyncapi/website/pages/about/index.md

 <Sponsors className="mt-8" />

 Would you like to get on the list and support us financially?
-Check out the [sponsoring options](https://opencollective.com/asyncapi).
+Check out all [AsyncAPI sponsoring options](https://opencollective.com/asyncapi).

 Would you like to help us with the maintainance?
 Contact us on [Slack](https://www.asyncapi.com/slack-invite/).